Michael O'Flanagan: Early life and education

 Michael Flanagan was born on 13 August 1876 at Cloonfower in the parish of Kilkeeven, close to Castlerea in County Roscommon.
 He was the fourth of eight children born to Edward Flanagan (born 1842) and Mary Crawley (born 1847); the children in order of birth were Maire, Luke, Patrick, Michael, Brigid, Edmund, Kate and Joseph.
 Both parents were fluent speakers of Irish and English, living on a small farm in what was known as a breac or speckled gaeltacht.
 When he was three years old, the 1879 famine swept through the west of Ireland.
 While conditions were not as severe as thirty years earlier, there was great fear among the people who had survived the earlier starvation, expressed in a wave of religious fervour, as for example, the apparitions at Knock in 1879.
 The Flanagan family were staunch supporters of the Fenian movement.
 As a young man Michael lived through the evictions, boycotts and shootings of the Land War.
-His parents were and members of the Land League, and he was fascinated by politics, avidly following the rise and fall of Charles Stewart Parnell.
+His parents were members of the Land League, and he was fascinated by politics, avidly following the rise and fall of Charles Stewart Parnell.

 O'Flanagan attended the local national school at Cloonboniffe, known as the Don School, where his teacher was Michael O'Callaghan.
 In 1890 O'Flanagan went on to attend secondary school at Summerhill College in Sligo.
 He entered St Patrick's College, Maynooth in the autumn of 1894 where he had an excellent academic record, winning prizes in theology, scripture, canon law, Irish language, education, and natural science.

 O'Flanagan was ordained a priest of the Third Order of St. Francis for the Diocese of Elphin in Sligo Cathedral on 15 August 1900 at the age of 24.
 It was around this time that he began to use the Irish form of his surname.

 While working in Sligo O'Flanagan was active in his promotion of the Irish culture and language, and he gave evening language classes in Sligo Town Hall.
 He was a founding member and secretary of the Sligo Feis, which was first held in 1903, when Padraig Pearse was invited to give a lecture titled "The Saving of a Nation" in Sligo Town Hall.
 Both Pearse and Douglas Hyde were the judges of the Irish language competitions in 1903 and again in 1904.